node-llm/node-llm/docs/core_features/streaming.md

 # Stream Responses

-For real-time interactions, `node-llm` supports streaming responses via standard JavaScript `AsyncIterator`s.
+For real-time interactions, `NodeLLM` supports streaming responses via standard JavaScript `AsyncIterator`s.
 This allows you to display text to the user as it's being generated, reducing perceived latency.

 ## Basic Streaming